cqian03/cqian03.github.io/index.md

 <img src="https://qianchen.world/qianchen_1.jpg" class="floatpic" width="360" height="480">

-Here is **Chen Qian (钱晨)**.
+Chen Qian (钱晨)

-Chen Qian is a first-year Ph.D. student in Computer Science at William & Mary.
-His research primarily focuses on Foundation Models with a specific interest in their application to Network Traffic.
-Chen Qian is committed to the development and training of Foundation Models, incorporating domain-specific knowledge to optimize their performance.
-Furthermore, he is actively engaged in the deployment of these models for various network-related downstream tasks.
+Welcome to my page!
+I am Chen Qian, a first-year Ph.D. student in Computer Science at William & Mary.
+My research focuses on Foundation Models, with a particular interest in their applications across diverse domains, including network traffic, health, and law.

+I am dedicated to advancing the development and training of Foundation Models, leveraging domain-specific knowledge to enhance their performance.
+Additionally, I am actively involved in deploying these models for various downstream tasks.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *cqian03[at]wm[dot]edu*
+If you're interested in my work or would like to discuss potential collaborations, feel free to reach out to me via email at [cqian03@wm.edu](mailto:cqian03@wm.edu).

 ## Academic Background

-- **Aug 2023 - Future：**William & Mary, Ph.D.
+- **Aug 2023 - Future:** William & Mary, Ph.D.
 Student
 - **Sep 2019 - Dec 2021:** University of Virginia, Master of Engineering
 - **Sep 2015 - June 2019:** China University of Geosciences (Wuhan), Bachelor of Engineering

+---

+## Work Experience

+- **Jan 2022 - July 2023** JD.com, Machine Learning Engineer - LLM and Recommendation
+- **May 2021 - Dec 2021:** Tencent, Machine Learning Engineer Intern - CV and AI

 ---